Setting Up Media Communications Mesh Cluster with Kubernetes#

 • Docker: Ensure that Docker is installed on your machine.
 You can install Docker from the official website.

-• Images: MCM cluster running depends on server docker images.
-Please follow below steps to create them.
+• Images: The way the Media Communications Mesh cluster is running depends on installed Docker images.
+Follow the steps below to create them.

-To build Dockerfiles Media-Proxy, FFmpeg and SDK follow the guide .
-Sample applications will be available inside mcm/SDK:latest Docker image at /opt/mcm path.
+To build Media Proxy, FFmpeg and SDK Dockerfiles, follow the guide.
+Sample applications are available inside the Docker image named mcm/SDK:latest located at /opt/mcm.
 For more information refer to sample applications.
-For more advanced and/or production environment usage, we encourage use the FFmpeg based workflow, either minimalistic MCM FFmpeg plugin version or full-capabilities all-in-one Intel® Tiber™ Broadcast Suite.
+For deployments in production environments, we encourage to use the FFmpeg-based workflow.
+Either minimalistic Media Communications Mesh FFmpeg plugin or full-capabilities all-in-one Intel® Tiber™ Broadcast Suite.

-# Bellow script accept all docker build parameters, for example fresh rebuild:
+# below script accept all docker build parameters, for example fresh rebuild:

 # ./build_docker.sh --no-cache